jeff-dillon/fauxsnow.org/README.md

 Contributions are welcome.

+1. Choose an open issue
+1. Ask questions in the issue if needed
-1. Fork it
+1. Fork the repo
-1. Create your feature branch (git checkout -b feature/fooBar)
+1. Create your branch (git checkout -b feature/fooBar)
 1. Commit your changes (git commit -am 'Add some fooBar')
 1. Push to the branch (git push origin feature/fooBar)
-1. Create a new Pull Request
+1. Create a new Pull Request linked to the issue